caio-ishikawa/Social_io/README.md

 # Functionality
 - Homepage:
-   - Direct to your own profile
+   - Link to your own profile
    - Log out
-   - Search for users
+   - Searchbar for users
    - Read and write posts
    - Like/Unline posts
-   - Comment on posts
+   - read and write comment on posts
-   - Redirect to user profiles by clicking on usernames
+   - Link to user profiles by clicking on usernames

 - Profile:
   - Edit your profile